jk-ewenam20/SENG207-PROJECT/Report.md

 ### __Plot Diagram of pH__
 ![Plot Diagram of pH](./plot1.png)

-- The graph above shows a graph of the dataset with pH as the grouping
+- The graph above shows a graph of the dataset with pH as the grouping.
 - From the graph, the highest pH count recorded is seen to be around 3.3 with a count above 50.
 ---